Prostate Cancer Diagnosis

 - Dr. Winston Barzell, 21st Century Oncology, USA

 Increased Detection Rates

-The Bx has lead to cancer detection rates that are over 93% by addressing three key sources of inaccuracy during biopsy procedures:
+The Fusion Bx produces higher cancer detection rates by addressing three key sources of inaccuracy during biopsy procedures:

 1. Prostate Deformation